dg/texy/readme.txt

 -------

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU GENERAL PUBLIC LICENSE version 2 as published by the Free Software Foundation.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU GENERAL PUBLIC LICENSE version 2 or 3 as published by the Free Software Foundation.
 See license.txt in this directory for a copy of the license.